Zeex/amx_assembly/README.md

 ### amx_header ###

-Print or copy AMX header, explore public/native tables, and more.
+Allows you to print or copy AMX header, to explore publics/natives tables of it and more...

 ### amx_memory ###

-A few handy functions/macros for reading from/writing to AMX data section.
+A few handy functions/macros for reading from/writing memory within AMX data section.

 	// Example:
 	new x = 123;
 	new y = ref(x);
 	new z = @(y); // z will be set to 123

-Also can be used to pass strings/references when working with dynamic_call.
+Also can be used to pass references to arrays or single variables when working with **dynamic_call**.
+Another example of usage is the `EmitContext` structure in **emit**.

 ### disasm ###

-Self-disassemble to a text file.
-Same as running `pawndisasm` against the .amx.
+Provides the `Disassemble()` function which disassembles the whole script in a human-readable format to the specified text file.
+The output format is similar to that of `pawndisasm`.

 Known to work only on Windows.

 ### dynamic_call ###

-Call any functions dynamically using a high-level API.
+Allows you to call any functions dynamically using a high-level API.

+### emit ###

+A modest library for runtime (dynamic) code generation.

 ### profiler ###